Basics

 Focus on surface vs. underlying meanings

 The primary distinction between manifest and latent content analysis lies in the depth of content they examine.
 Manifest content analysis quantifies the visible, explicit elements of the text.
 It involves counting words, phrases, or instances of expressed ideas and categorizing them into predefined codes based on their surface meaning.
 For example, in a study analyzing speeches, manifest content analysis might focus on how often a politician mentions terms like "economy" or "education."
 Even a qualitative manifest content analysis will look at the visible and explicit meanings while examining these instances in the broader context.
-On the other hand, latent content analysis delves deeper into the implicit or symbolic meanings that are not directly stated but implied.
+On the other hand, latent content analysis looks deeper into the implicit or symbolic meanings that are not directly stated but implied.
 This method requires a more interpretative approach, where the researcher infers underlying themes or attitudes based on the context and cultural or societal norms that may not be immediately apparent.

 Methodological approach